-The ferries across the Persian Gulf and the Strait of Hormuz separating Iran from the Arabian peninsula go between ports in Iran and ports in Kuwait and United Arab Emirates (Oman perhaps soon).
+The ferries across the Persian Gulf and the Strait of Hormuz separating Iran from the Arabian peninsula go between ports in Iran domestically, between Iran and Kuwait and between Iran and United Arab Emirates.
 They carry both cargo and passengers.

-Ferries between Iran and Qatar, Bahrain and Saudi Arabia are not currently in operation.
+Ferries between Iran and Qatar, Bahrain, Oman and Saudi Arabia are not currently operating.

 Green: operating regularly

 Red: not in operation

 - Bandar Abbas (Iran) – Sharjah (UAE): cargo + passenger, 12 hours